This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How to prepare for ICD removal:

-Your healthcare provider will talk to you about how to prepare for surgery.
-He may tell you not to eat or drink anything after midnight on the day of your surgery.
-He will tell you what medicines to take or not take on the day of your surgery.
-Arrange for have someone drive you home and stay with you after the procedure.
-You will not be able to lift anything heavy for several days after ICD removal.
-Ask your healthcare provider when you can return to work after your procedure.
+- Your surgeon will tell you how to prepare for surgery.
+He or she may tell you not to eat or drink anything after midnight on the day of your surgery.
+Arrange for someone to drive you home and stay with you after surgery.

 What will happen during ICD removal:

-You may be given general anesthesia to keep you asleep and free from pain during surgery.
+- You may be given general anesthesia to keep you asleep and free from pain during surgery.
 You may instead be given IV sedation and local anesthesia to numb the surgery area.
-With local anesthesia, you may still feel pressure or pushing during surgery, but you should not feel any pain.
-IV sedation will help you relax during the procedure.
-Your healthcare provider will make an incision in your chest and remove all parts of the ICD.
-He may remove infected tissue or take a sample to test for the type of germ causing infection.
-He may also place a drain to allow the infection to heal.
-He may close the incision with stitches or staples and place a bandage over your incision.
+With local anesthesia, you may still feel pressure or pushing, but you should not feel pain.

 Risks of ICD removal: